MarcSkovMadsen/awesome-streamlit/README.md

 ## The Magic of Streamlit

-The only way to truly understand how magical Streamlit is to play around with it, but if you need to be convinced first, then here is the **4 minute introduction** to Streamlit!
+The only way to truly understand how magical Streamlit is to play around with it.
+But if you need to be convinced first, then here is the **4 minute introduction** to Streamlit!

 Afterwards you can go to the [Streamlit docs](https://streamlit.io/docs/) to get started.
 You might also visit [Awesome Streamlit docs](https://awesome-streamlit.readthedocs.io/en/latest/).